Seina (kickboxer): RISE Women's Bantamweight tournament

 On April 23, 2023, it was announced that a RISE Women's bantamweight tournament would be held to crown the inaugural champion.

 Seina faced Yura Kamiya at RISE 168 on May 28, 2023.
 She won the semifinal bout by unanimous decision.

 Seina faced Yuka Murakami in the tournament final, which was scheduled as the main event of RISE 170 on July 30, 2023.
 She won the fight by unanimous decision.

 Title reign

 Seina faced Tessa de Kom at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
 She won the fight by unanimous decision.

+Seina announced her retirement and vacated the RISE Women's Bantamweight Championship on January 8, 2026.